The Family Life Merit Badge: Your Ultimate Guide In 2026

 • Planting a small herb garden: Do your parents cook?
 Getting a few pots of common cooking herbs like oregano and parsley will be a great project to improve your home (watering the plants could also be an easy chore).

-• Cleaning and donating old items: If you’re like me when I was as a teen, your room is probably getting pretty cluttered.
+• Cleaning and donating old items: If you’re like me when I was a teen, your room is probably getting pretty cluttered.
 A great project for your family could be to clean your house while going through all of your belongings.
 Look for things to donate or dump.

 • Room remodeling: Sick of any rooms in your house?
-With your parents’ help and permission, completely re-organize.
+With your parents’ help and permission, completely reorganize.
 See if your family can change up the old room to create a fresh new look.

 6a) Discuss with your merit badge counselor how to plan and carry out a family meeting.